subhacom/argos/doc/user.rst

   To apply this from the current frame until a specific frame, keep the ``Alt`` key pressed while drag-n-dropping and specify the last frame (inclusive) in the popup dialog.

+  Argos does not use negative track Id numbers, so to rename a track temporarily it is safe to use negative numbers as they will not conflict with any existing track numbers.

+  Try not to use small positive integers unless you are sure that this number does not come up later as an ID.
+This will result in two different objects getting assigned the same ID, and thus erroneous tracks.
+Since the Track utility assigns IDs as positive integers in increasing order, you can also avoid ID collisions by using very large positive integers when renaming.

+  Sometimes an object may be lost and found later and assigned a new ID.
+In this case renaming it to its original ID is equivalent to assigning (see above) the original ID.

 All these actions, however, are not immediately made permanent.
 This allows you to undo changes that have been made by mistake.
 You can see